-6.8 External Analog Chip DS2450
+6.9 External Analog Chip DS2450

-- 4-1Q: I have DS2450 on the 1-wire bus, but reading is not stable? - 4-1A: No longer support on this version hardware and firmware.
+4-1Q: I have DS2450 on the 1-wire bus, but reading is not stable?

+4-1A: No longer support on this version hardware and firmware.
+Please use I2C parts instead.

-6.9 Power Supply Requirement
+6.10 Power Supply Requirement

-- 5-1Q: What kind of power required to run WebControl? - 5-1A: WebControl 2.3.x hardware can operate from 5 to 40VDC power supply.
+5-1Q: What kind of power required to run WebControl?

+5-1A: WebControl 2.3.x hardware can operate from 6V to 40VDC power supply.
 However, its current requirement may vary due to power supply voltage.
 Please make sure power supply has 1A current capacity.
 Any noise in the power supply could cause problem during execution of WebControl PLC logic.
 If a relay board is also used with WebControl, please make sure the power supply has enough reverse current to handle the spike during relay switching.